 ASTSWMO will reimburse each funded attendee for one bag at the least expensive price, regardless of whether the fee is for carry-on or checked luggage; the cost of checking luggage beyond the least expensive bag is the responsibility of the traveler.
 For example, if a traveler pays for two bags, the first is carried on at $25 and the second is checked at $35, ASTSWMO will reimburse $25 for the first bag only.
 Alternatively, if the first bag is free and the second is $30, ASTSWMO will reimburse the traveler for the $30 bag fee.

-ASTSWMO does not reimburse for first class airfare.
-If there is an extenuating circumstance that requires a first class ticket for any leg of your travel, the traveler must submit a Special Travel Form, and the exception must be approved by the Executive Director prior to purchasing the ticket.
+ASTSWMO does not reimburse for premium seat upgrades or first class airfare.
+If there is an extenuating circumstance that requires a premium seat upgrade or first class ticket for any leg of your travel, the traveler must submit a Special Travel Form, and the exception must be approved by the Executive Director prior to purchasing the ticket.

 If you decide to change your travel plans and, for example, take an earlier flight, the stand-by fee cannot be reimbursed as a travel expense.
 However, you can claim it as an incidental expense (as you may with other personal travel, such as taxi/metro fare to/from restaurants and other taxi/metro fare during your trip that is not related to ASTSWMO business), but it is subject to the same daily limit as all meal and incidental costs.

 We encourage travelers to confirm their registration before booking non-refundable tickets.
 If you book your flight before receiving registration and reimbursement confirmation and then are unable to register and/or receive reimbursement, ASTSWMO will not be able to reimburse you for the cost of your ticket.
 If you mistakenly book your flights for the incorrect dates, ASTSWMO can reimburse you for the new cost of your ticket but not for the change fees.